-Where do Spokane County, Eastern Washington and North Idaho stand when it comes to coronavirus cases, deaths and COVID-19 testing?
+Where do Spokane County and North Idaho stand when it comes to coronavirus cases, deaths and coronavirus vaccine distribution?
 This article is updated daily with new information and analysis.

-With adjustments to data reported on previous days, the Spokane Regional Health District is reporting a total of 37,265 COVID-19 cases since the pandemic began.
-The health district is also reporting 52 COVID-19 patients who are currently hospitalized.
+SRHD is reporting a total of 43,078 COVID-19 cases and 621 total deaths since the pandemic began.
+The health district is also reporting 77 COVID-19 patients who are currently hospitalized.

-So far, one person between the ages of 10 and 19 years old and three people between ages 20 and 29 have died from the virus.
-Seven people in their 30s have also died.
+So far, three people between the ages of 10 and 19 years old and two people between ages 20 and 29 have died from the virus.
+Ten people in their 30s have also died.

-The Panhandle Health District is reporting 44 new COVID-19 cases and seven new deaths among Idaho's five northern counties on Thursday, Feb.
-25.
+The Panhandle Health District is reporting 71 new COVID-19 cases and no new deaths among Idaho's five northern counties on Monday, May 10.

-There have been 21,988 cases confirmed in North Idaho since the pandemic began.
-Twenty people are currently hospitalized in North Idaho and 1,058 people have been hospitalized since the pandemic began, according to PHD.
+There have been 23,925 cases confirmed in North Idaho since the pandemic began.
+Twenty-two people are currently hospitalized in North Idaho and 1,232 people have been hospitalized since the pandemic began, according to PHD.

 According to the health district, 303 people have died from the virus in North Idaho.